Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

 In this course, you acquire the knowledge that you need to start using Amazon S3.
 You learn about the key elements of Amazon S3 and explore how to configure them.
 You learn how to upload data to Amazon S3 and what additional AWS services you can use to transfer data to Amazon S3 at scale.
 You also learn the basic elements of security within Amazon S3.

 ##  Objectives
+By the end of this course I will be able to do the following:

++   Discuss different types of storage solutions and their features and benefits.
++   Discuss the features and concepts of Amazon S3.
++   Describe Amazon S3 storage classes and associated use cases.
++   Discuss how to use Amazon S3 to create a bucket, upload objects, and work with objects.
++   Describe Amazon S3 configurations for cost savings and security.
++   Identify other AWS storage solutions and their use cases.
++   Use Amazon S3 to create a static website.